jasminappleby/100DaysOfCode/README.md

 Feel free to tweak or play around with any of my code, or have a look at any of the sites I have created! :)

+## Edit notes

+Flash Cards - Flipping the card over does not work on Safari, unknown as to why.

+## Contents

 |#| Code     | Link |
 | -----------| ----------- | ----------- |